stcarrez/ada-stemmer/README.md

 and will not work for French, Greek or Russian.

 The Ada Stemmer Library integrates stemming algorithms for:
-English, French, German, Greek, Italian, Serbian, Spanish, Swedish, Russian.
+English, Danish, Dutch, French, German, Greek, Italian, Serbian, Spanish, Swedish, Russian.

 Example of stemming: